frlinw/modelize/README.md

     async saveUser () {
       if (
         // Data validation is required before .put, .post
-        // A 'validationerror' event will be emitted on fail this.user.valid([
+        // A 'ModelizeValidationError' event will be emitted on fail this.user.valid([
           // Validation of direct field
           'firstName',